YanKlInnomme/FoundryVTT-k4lt-assets/README.md

  * A set of audio elements from various sources to animate the game;
  * Illustrations from freely available scenarios: Gallery of Souls, Oakwood Heights...

 What's more, the module also lets you enjoy the original KULT: Divinity Lost soundtrack directly in Foundry VTT to liven up your game sessions.
+Please note that audio tracks are limited to 30 seconds in accordance with Helmgast's content policy.

 The KULT Divinity Lost OST is made up of 27 tracks created by several different artists.
 Here is the list of artists who contributed to the game's soundtrack: